 If you feel that you need extra support at home there is a range of supported living, day centres and place for over night stays available in Newcastle.

 The Blue Card is a free resource for people with autism in Newcastle.
 You can request a card and put your emergency contact details on it.
 Carrying The Blue Card will help you to feel safe and be safe when you are out and about.
 You can use your Blue Card at a recognised ‘Safe Place’.

 Safe Places are where people with autism can go to get help if they’re worried, have lost something, or just need reassurance from staff at the Safe Place.
 Safe Places will have a yellow sticker in the window or on the door.
 In the case of a hate crime, the Police will be called.

-Safe Places that you can visit include:
+The Safe Places that you can visit are: